anoma/nspec/docs/arch/node/concepts/engine.md

 ### [[Engine Behaviour|*Behaviour*]]

-The function that describes all possible ways in which engines can act.
-This
+The function that describes all possible ways in which engines react to messages.
+This includes:
-includes:

 - modifying their environment,
 - sending messages to other engines,